-These bylaws represent this department's implementation of the provisions on faculty governance that appear in the University Faculty Handbook and the bylaws of the College of Arts and Sciences.
+These bylaws represent this department's implementation of the provisions on faculty governance that appear in the University Faculty Handbook, the Manual for Faculty Evaluation, and the bylaws of the College of Arts and Sciences.
 The departmental bylaws are a supplement to the other three documents and are not in themselves complete.